LindaLehmann/my-first-github-repository/README.md

 # my-first-github-repository
-Udemy course git and gitbhub complete guide
+Udemy course git and gitbhub complete guide from udemy